ginaguzzo/2021_gut_eukaryotes_in_IBD/README.md

 ## Workflow
 The workflow is run in the following order:

-1. Bioinformatic_pipeline
+**1. Bioinformatic_pipeline**
-- Shell commands for quality control, detecting eukaryotes in samples, and formatting output for R
+   - Shell commands for quality control, detecting eukaryotes in samples, and formatting output for R.

-3. R_analysis
+**2. R_analysis**
-- R code for results exploration and generating figures and tables
+   - R code for results exploration and generating figures and tables.

 See the respective README files for details on how to run each of these analyses.